MHunga/amz_360/README.md

         ),
 ```

-7. Add Hotspot to project: (on Beta - synchronized Hotspot's Positions from Flutter Plugin to Web Plugin)
+7. Add Hotspot to project: (This feature is on Beta - synchronized Hotspot's Positions from Flutter Plugin to Web Plugin)

     - Make sure `showControl : true` ,

-      and `controlIcons` has children
+      and `controlIcons` has children ,
       For example:
       ```dart
         controlIcons: [